VavelinDev/twilight-and-sunrise/README.md

 - A self-descriptive diagram that nicely depicts layers and how they are stacked.
 - Clear definitions of execution and dependency directions.

-Presented Architectures emphasize usage of Ports and Adapters (Horizontal Layering) + CQRS (Vertical Slicing)+ Domain Driven Design (in the heart / the Sun)
+The presented architectures emphasize the usage of Ports and Adapters (Horizontal Layering) + CQRS (Vertical Slicing)
+\+ Domain-Driven Design (at the core / center).
+Although the main focus of the article is to redefine the Hexagon into something less abstract.

 # Layers (Horizontal Slicing)